lochaowei/ml-nanodegree/07.capstone/proposal.md

 I used the dataset provided by Stack Overflow [2].
 This survey included many different topics such as basic information, work, education, career, technology, culture and etc. So there are total 129 columns.
 Here I am focus on "OpenSource" topic.
 So I will use the "OpenSource" as the output value.
 The other 128 columns would become the input values.
 The dataset has provided the detail schema for all columns, I listed the detail as below.

+The dataset has total 98857 records.
+For the output "OpenSource" column, thres is no missing value.
+And the data distribution of the "OpenSource" column is:

+    Yes: 43087 (43.59%)
+    No: 55770 (56.41%)

+Although it's not perfect balanced data (50%-50%), we can still treat this distribution as some kind of balanced data.

 #### Input

 * Respondent: Randomized respondent ID number